qzdark/wwebjs.dev-guide/src/guide/v2/installation/README.md

 # Installing Node

-Before you can start working you need to install [Node.js](https://nodejs.org/) and whatsapp-web.js first. whatsapp-web.js `v2` is requring Node v12 or higher else you can not use it.
+Before you can start working you need to install [Node.js](https://nodejs.org/) and whatsapp-web.js first.

+whatsapp-web.js `v2` is requring Node.js `v12` or higher else you are not able to use it.

 ::: tip
 To check if you already have Node installed on your machine, run `node -v` in your [terminal](/guide/v2/popular-topics/guide-explanations/).
 If the output is `v12` or higher, then you're good to go!
 Otherwise you should continue reading this.